The search for a missing woman in Wyoming partly revolves around a mysterious 55-gallon drum | News Channel 3-12

 Koester and Kennedy have galvanized a group of mostly local women for Saturday searches around the Gillette area several times a month.
 Sometimes, a dozen people show up.
 Other days, about two dozen.
 Wainaina and other members of the Kenyan community in greater Boise sometimes make the 12-hour drive to join them.

-In recent weeks, the searchers have rummaged through trash bags, peered into garbage containers, trudged through drainage tunnels and inspected bones from dead animals to make sure they’re not human.
+In recent weeks, the searchers have rummaged through trash bags, peered into garbage containers and trudged through drainage tunnels.

 “Sometimes I worry that the one thing we overlook is what will have answers,” Koester said.